Apple plans to take on the Netflixes of this world with its own streaming service.

 Testing the waters with Apple Music

-Oddly, both of Apple's first shows premiered via Apple Music and are used to promote the Apple Music service, though, in May 2018, Apple made the show available for free through the TV app, too.
+Oddly, both of Apple's first shows premiered via Apple Music and are used to promote the music service.
+Though, in May 2018, Apple made one of the shows available for free through the TV app.

 'Completely all in'